 Previous incidents have occurred in places such as the Great Forest (containing a sylph settlement), the Elven Rock, and even unlikely places like Orsimus, the capital of the orcs, as shown in Figure 1.

-Figure 1 List of cases during each major Aetherian Outflow Incident
+Figure 1 Number of cases during each major Aetherian Outflow Incident

-It is noteworthy that although the Elven Rock outflow event triggered less sentient (humans, elves, etc.) medical cases compared to the recent Whitemarsh incident, it is noteworthy that Elven Rock has much less population.
-In contrary, the infrastructure damage was considerably higher due to the prevalence of magical instruments used by the elves.
+It is noteworthy that although the Elven Rock outflow event triggered medical cases in fewer sentient beings (humans, elves, etc.) compared to the recent Whitemarsh incident, it is noteworthy that Elven Rock has much less population.
+In contrary, the infrastructure damage was considerably higher in … due to the prevalence of magical instruments used by the elves.

 Section 3: Damage Report at Whitemarsh

-All three villages around Whitemarsh were evacuated as all sentients, regardless of magical status and race, were greatly affected by the incident.
-Alarmingly, the Outflow has also triggered apparitions of spirits that aggressively attack humans, livestock, and property alike.
+All three villages around Whitemarsh were evacuated as all sentients, regardless of magical status and race, were disturbed by the incident.
+Catastrophically, the Outflow has also triggered apparitions of spirits that aggressively attack humans, livestock, and property alike.
 Although no deaths have been reported yet, the medical complaints and insurance claims are rising day by day.

 Section 4: Situation Control